-Calculating Your Illinois State Income Tax
+How To Calculate Your Illinois Income Tax

-- Subtractions are items that are taxed federally but are not taxed in Illinois, such as retirement and Social Security income and contributions to 529 college savings plans.
+- "Subtractions" are items that are taxed federally but not taxed in Illinois, such as retirement and Social Security income and contributions to 529 college savings plans.

-Illinois Tax Rate
+The Illinois Tax Rate

 Illinois Tax Credits